 - Eligible students working on a bachelor’s degree are eligible for up to 8 full-time semesters of the Pennsylvania State Grant.
 Summer grants are included in the total amount and taking a grant in the summer could result in losing a grant in a future semester.

-- PHEAA requires that all eligible recipients are enrolled at least half–time (6 credits) and attendance must last at least 8 weeks long.
-Because both Summer Session 1 and 2, are each only 5 weeks long, a student would need to be enrolled in 3 credits Summer Session 1 and 3 credits in Summer Session 2 to qualify.
+- PHEAA requires that all eligible recipients are enrolled at least half–time (6 credits).
 If you are unsure whether you are satisfying this requirement, please contact the Financial Aid Office for clarification.

 - Students must also be meeting academic progress requirements for PHEAA in order to be eligible.

 - To apply, students should go to pheaa.org and follow the links to the information about the summer state grant.

 Federal Direct Student Loans: The Financial Aid Office will review loan eligibility for all returning students who have submitted a Summer Loan Application.

 - In order to qualify for loans in the summer students must be meeting SAP, registered half-time (usually six credits) over the course of the summer, and have remaining eligibility from the current academic year.